meatwallace/alpine-zeit-now/CONTRIBUTING.md

 **Please ask first** before embarking on any significant changes, or if you are uncertain if your changes are in line with the project's purpose.

-## :clipboard: How do I set up my environment?
+## :construction: How do I set up my environment?

 To make changes to the project, you will require Docker and Yarn >= v1.13 so that tooling within the project works as expected.